khaireddinechebbi/APTs-Detection-Framework/README.md

 ## 📖 Overview

-This project implements a comprehensive detection framework for identifying Advanced Persistent Threat (APT) activities using the MITRE ATT&CK framework.
+This project implements a comprehensive detection framework for identifying Advanced Persistent Threats (APTs) activities using the MITRE ATT&CK framework.
 The system leverages Sigma rules, Elastic Stack (ELK), and simulated attack environments to detect sophisticated adversary behaviors.

 ## 🎯 Objective